Using Photoresistor From Raspberry PI To Detect Light

 Wiring Diagram

-Please find below wiring diagram to arrange.
-Please note that VCC+ is connected to 3,3V port, in order to leave an acceptable voltage entering in reading GPIO (GPIOs can read up to 3,3V, otherwise you risk to damage it):
+Please find below the wiring diagram to arrange.
+Please note that VCC+ is connected to a 3,3V port, in order to leave an acceptable voltage entering in reading GPIO (GPIOs can read up to 3,3V, otherwise you risk damaging it):

 Following picture also shows you my project assembling: